-The Simple Yoga Routine ALL Runners Should Be Doing
+The Simple Yoga Routine All Runners Should Be Doing

+The seven yoga poses I demonstrate below are perfect for runners, since they can help release tightness in all of the key areas–hamstrings, quadriceps, calves, and hips.
 Hold each of these poses for five deep breaths, and make sure to perform the flow on both sides.

-This pose provides a luxurious stretch for your hip flexors, which are often overlooked while stretching.
+The benefits: This pose provides a luxurious stretch for your hip flexors, which are often overlooked while stretching.
 Tight hip flexors can contribute to lower back pain, so it's important to give them attention.

 Runner's Lunge Variation